Agustín García Calvo: Political thought

+The concepts of Power and Reality are linked to a central entity that has historically held various names, such as Man, and is currently represented as Money.
+Under this framework, money serves as a universal standard of cost and value to which other concepts are reduced.
+Science functions as the system of belief associated with this model, operating to maintain current definitions of Reality and to convey that systemic control is maintained.

 In democracy, State and Capital are only two manifestations of the same underlying phenomenon.
 Popular struggle must be directed against both, without ever claiming a "right" to anything (as this would imply an acknowledgement of the legitimacy of Power) or proposing alternative forms of government (as this would only contribute to the further advance of Power).
 This popular struggle is not an individual struggle (since the individual, created after the image of the State, is essentially a reactionary entity and must be conceived as the people's most important adversary), but rather the people's struggle - a struggle that originates in what remains in us of the people, beneath all our individual features and in open contradiction with these.

 Speech or language plays an important role in oppressing the people, but also in their rebellion.
 Those words that have signification in each of the world's languages constitute a Reality that happens to be different in each tribe.
 Insofar as language helps create the illusion that we know everything there is and that we know how to call it and how to manipulate it, language is a weapon directed against the people.
 On the other hand we continuously see conjectures or glimpses arise in the common use of language that point to the opposite conclusion (that we do not know what there is and that Reality does not reach so far as to include everything that occurs), and in this sense language, something that anyone can use although no-one can possess it, also constitutes the people's self-expression par excellence.